insected/bobbae_gcp-wiki/BigQuery.md

 ### Paritioning vs. clustering

-Both partitioning and clustering can improve performance and reduce query cost.
-Use clustering when you don't need strict cost guarantees before running the query.
-Use partitioning when you want to know query costs before a query runs.
+Both partitioning and clustering can improve performance and reduce query .
+Use clustering when you don't need strict  guarantees before running the query.
+Use partitioning when you want to know query s before a query runs.
 You may prefer cluster over partitioning when partitioning results in a small amount of data per partition approximately less than  1GB.

 https://cloud.google.com/bigquery/docs/partitioned-tables#partitioning_versus_clustering